ttbl/turntable/PROTOCOL.md

 Sharding
 --------

 Each Object we support is Sharded among K ( > 0 ) servers.
-If there are K servers available, an Object whose Id is sharded as:
+If there are K servers available, an Object identified by Id is sharded to:

 `
-Hash = Crc32(Id)
-if(Hash < 0)
-    Hash = -Hash
-Server = Hash % K.
+Server = Abs(Crc32(Id)) % K
 `

 For requesting an Objects status, you simply have to connect to the appropriate server.
+An Object can be a User or a Channel.

-This is an exemption for Presence information of your friends.
-Your own server performs this operation in bulk for you.
+For Presence Information, your own server handles it efficiently for you.

 Features
 --------